letspixel/checkout-app/README.md

 ### Creating Components

 Converting HTML group of elements into single component.
 The components created are listed below:
-* Header: The navbar and it's contents.
+* **Header**: The navbar and it's contents.
 Does not receive any props.
-* Content: This is the main body that holds Form component.
+* **Content**: This is the main body that holds Form component.
 Also does not receive any props.
-  * Form: This is the container for form inputs, selects and submit button.
+  * **Form**: This is the container for form inputs, selects and submit button.
 Will pass props to child components and later will receive their new state with a function.
 The function will get each input value to be handled on form submit.
 All child components must have a inputName and handleValue props.
-    * CardNumber: This is the input for the credit card number.
+    * **CardNumber**: This is the input for the credit card number.
-    * CardHolder: Also an input for the credit card holder name.
+    * **CardHolder**: Also an input for the credit card holder name.
-    * Select: For Month and Year options.
-This is a [re-usable component]#re-usable-component.
+    * **Select**: For Month and Year options.
+This is a [re-usable component](#re-usable-component).
-    * SecurityNumber: Input for the security code on the back of the card.
+    * **SecurityNumber**: Input for the security code on the back of the card.
-* Footer: This only holds a description of the project and author identification.
+* **Footer**: This only holds a description of the project and author identification.

 ### Validation